lucasmaiaesilva/resume/readme.md

 ## About me

-* Developer since 2010, I started with PHP and never stoped, falling in love for new tecnologies, specially when is about HTML5.
-* Great Designer
-* Developer
-* Always learning something new
-* Like clean and light code's
-* I am creative, hardworking and organized professional.

-I am always worried about performance and good practices, I like to read a lot about new tecnologies in my spare time, create solutions is what I love to do.
+Hi, I'm Lucas, I'm a computer scientist and I love to programming projects and things.
+As a Frontend Developer, I'm always seeking for new challenges and learning something new in my spare time.
+I really like to teach everything for everyone, that wants to learn.
+If you have some challenging project, please give it to me.

 ## Skills

-* Adobe Creative Suite ( Photoshop, Illustrator, Premiere, After Effects)
-* CSS (Sass, Stylus)
-* CSS Frameworks (Bootstrap, Skeleton, Groundwork CSS)
-* Grunt - Gulp - Yeoman
-* Git - Github
+HTML

-* HTML5 - Jade
+* Jade
-* Javascript - Handlebars - Ember - JQuery - ReactJS
-* Linux (Elementary OS, Ubuntu), Mac OS and Windows
-* Mysql - MongoDB
-* NodeJS
-* PHP - CodeIgniter
-* Responsive Design (Mobile First)
 * SVG

+Javascript

+* ES6
+* React JS
+* Redux
+* Functional Programming
+* Webpack
+* TDD ( Mocha, Jest, chai, Enzyme )
+* Firebase
+* Node JS
+* Express
+* MongoDB
+* Mongoose
+* JSAP ( animation )

+CSS

+* Stylus
+* SASS
+* Bootstrap
+* Flexbox

 ## Work Experience

+**Company** - Freelancer - Nov 2014 - Present

+As a freelance I worked in a few projects for local clients but i learned a lot with those short jobs.
+Basically on the process I had to learn a lot about new technologies and some of them I use almost everyday.

-**Company** - Banco Bradesco SA - August 2012 - Present
+**Company** - Banco Bradesco SA - Aug 2012 - Jun 2017

-> Working with administration and organizational structure, internal control and sometimes sale bank products and ideas
+> As a banker, my main function is work with financial operation including investiments, I also have a large experience with economy, specially in Brazil ( the place I live currently )

-**Company** - Prefeitura Municipal de São Joaquim de Bicas - January 2009 - July 2012
+**Company** - Prefeitura Municipal de São Joaquim de Bicas - Jan 2009 - Jul 2012

-> Teaching people behind the Digital Include Goverment Program, HTML, BROffice, OS, IT Definitions, Web Programing
+> In 2009, I started to work with a government in my city, teaching technology for the poor children.
+The subject of the classes were about HTML, CSS, Javascript and Microsoft Office package.

 ## Education